JavaScript and Cookies are required to view this site. Please enable both in your browser settings.

 This post is for educational purposes only and is nonprofit.
 Under Section 107 of the US Copyright Act of 1976; Allowance is made for "Fair Use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
 OP is not a medical expert.
 No copyright infringement intended.
 This post does not encourage or glorify violence/harassment.
 Images might have been upscaled and enhanced.
 Text might have been shortened and simplified/reorganized for online view.

-The Following 30 Users Say Thank You to hermantheshocker For This Useful Post:
+30 Users Say Thank You For This Post:

 alikatz82, Budd Dwyer, crocospect, Dodger712, El_Guapo, ezeemonee, hrstevens, Karma, laal, Leahdc, LittleNightmare, lolo123, Mongolian60, Noir666, obelix, Ozymandias, rambbb, REVZZYBAN, rhubarb_king, ride, SammySausage, Shadolife, SimoneFlen', stowwers, Tracy210t, UrnAsh, v1r, Vixənn, William May, Worn_and_wicked